the-dress-code/clojure-elixir-talk/resources/1_Clojure_Repl.md

 1. Clojure: how important the repl was - when was the last time the thing you were learning gave you instant feedback?

+Note: stop trying to make this perfect - get out your general ideas - sketch an outline

 ----

 # What?